 - YOW Meraki

-For detailed descriptions of each of these top surfskates, see this article.
+For detailed descriptions of each of these, see my article on the best surfskates.

 To describe how they feel, I use a scale ranging from pure surf trainers on the one hand, to street cruisers on the other.